 - Does it increase the number of meaningful connections? – does it relate the new knowledge to what we already know or do?

-08:00 – Jeff explains that she examines these primarily from the standpoint of studying and illustrates how you would use them to help commit factual information to memory.
-He proposes they can also be used as a simple checklist for how participants in conference session, seminar, online course, Webinar, or other typical adult learning activity might approach questioning, as outlined below (It is noted to think about actually sharing this checklist with learners – on a whiteboard, flipchart, handout, etc.):
+They can also be used as a simple checklist for how participants in conference session, seminar, online course, Webinar, or other typical adult learning activity might approach questioning, as outlined below (and think about actually sharing this checklist with learners – on a whiteboard, flipchart, handout, etc.):

 - Do I really understand what has been said, shown, demonstrated, etc.?

 - Is it clear to me why it matters?

 - How does this connect to what I already know and do?

 [11:00] – One of the oldest and best-known forms of question-based learning – the Socratic method, comes from Socrates, the Greek philosopher and arguably one of the greatest questioners of all time.

 He used different types of questions to encourage his students to explore, test, and deepen their views, opinions, and knowledge.

 There are four different types in particular, the ignoramus, the gadfly, the stingray, and the midwife:

 - The ignoramus type of questioning may be the easiest to understand.
 You basically play dumb and act like you’ve never encountered the topic or issue–unless you truly never have encountered the topic or issue, in which case you don’t have to play dumb.
 So typically ignoramus questions are, “What does that mean?”; “I don’t understand—can you explain again?”